 Check that the shock absorber mounting eyes are firmly closed to the rubber bushes and are not worn.
 Replace the damaged or damaged parts.
 Other possible causes of noise are due to deformation of pipes or obstacles against stones thrown by wheels.

 Vibration in the damping effect can be in the form of either an increase or a decrease in the damping capacity.
-Generally, the first case is rare and corresponds either to condensation of fluid or to close valves and setting, resulting in an increase in shock absorbers resistances.
-The seconds’ case may be the result of some internal part breakdown, fluid loss, or stuck valves.
+Generally, the first case is rare and corresponds either to the condensation of fluid or to closing valves and settings, resulting in an increase in shock absorbers’ resistances.
+The second case may be the result of some internal part breakdown, fluid loss, or stuck valves.